Utsav173/expense-tracker/readme.md

 - ✅ **Debt Management:** Track loans (taken or given) with details on interest, duration, and payment status.
 - ✅ **Investment Tracking:** Monitor investment accounts, individual holdings, and overall portfolio performance.

+### 🎨 Visual Experience

+- ✅ **Immersive 3D Elements:** Interactive 3D visualizations powered by Three.js and React Three Fiber for a modern, engaging feel.
+- ✅ **Smooth Animations:** Powered by Framer Motion and GSAP for a polished, premium user experience.

 ### 🤖 AI Assistant

 - ✅ **Bring Your Own Key (BYOK):** Connect your preferred AI provider (OpenAI, Google, Anthropic, etc.) using your own API key for maximum privacy and control.